-We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.
+We will send you a letter acknowledging your complaint within seven working days of receiving your complaint.

 We will let you know the result of the review within ten working days of the end of that review.
 We will then write to you confirming our final position on your complaint and explaining our reasons.

 If we are unable to resolve your complaint, then you can have the complaint independently looked at by the Legal Ombudsman.
 The Legal Ombudsman investigates complaints about poor service from lawyers.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+The Legal Ombudsman can investigate complaints up to one year from the date of the problem happening or when you should have realised there was a cause for complaint.
 If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.
 The contact details for the Legal Ombudsman are as follows:

 Telephone 0300 555 0333 between 8.30am to 5.30pm.
 Calls from both mobiles and landlines to 03 numbers cost no more than calls to national geographic numbers (starting 01 or 02).
 Calls are recorded and may be used for training and monitoring purposes.

 For minicom call 0300 555 1777

 In writing: Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJDo not send original documents to the Legal Ombudsman.
 They will scan any documents you send to make computer copies and then destroy the originals.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.You can raise your concerns with the Solicitors Regulation Authority, details of which can be found at https://www.sra.org.uk/.